SBCODER19/daftpunk-project1/README.md

 ## Deployment:

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

--In the GitHub repository, navigate to the Settings tab -From the source section drop-down menu, select the Master Branch -Once the master branch has been selected, the page will be automatically refreshed with a -detailed ribbon display to indicate the successful deployment.
+-In the GitHub repository, navigate to the Settings tab

+-From the source section drop-down menu, select the Master Branch

+-Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ## Testing: